.www.musicalschwartz.com > Wicked > Wicked Lyrics > Wicked's Animals and lyrics for "Something Bad""

 Schwartz and bookwriter Winnie Holzman looked at the conflict Gregory Maguire had cooked up with regard to Animals.
 The Wizard's regime confiscated property owned by Animals in order to finance the building of the Yellow Brick Road to unite the country, among other issues.

-Dr. Dillamond wanted to prove that Animal and human consciousness were on the same level in order to discourage discrimination.
-With Elphaba's assistance, he worked on an "Extract of Biological Intention" as the basis of his proof.
+Dr. Dillamond wanted to prove that Animal and human consciousness were on the same level in order to discourage discrimination. with Elphaba's assistance, he worked on an "Extract of Biological Intention" as the basis of his proof.

 The writers of the musical Wicked tried to use this level of detail in their early drafts.
 In the first draft of Act I, Schwartz and Holzman invented a "Rain in Spain" moment and Schwartz wrote a song called "As If by Magic."
 Dr. Dillamond, Elphaba, and Fiyero sang and danced over a breakthrough in the research, echoing a scene from My Fair Lady where the three principle actors sing and dance over Eliza's improving diction.